For more information on graduate CEE courses, visit our Department's website.

 Undergraduate Engineering Education Design for the Environment, CEE 1618 Fall Term

 This course is offered as a sustainability elective to CEE undergrads, but is open students from all disciplines.
-We currently have students from CEE, industrial and chemical engineering.
-There is a mix of lectures and hands-on design activities.
+Each semester there is a mix of engineering and non-engineering students drawing from mechanical, electrical, industrial, and chemical engineering, environmental science, ecology and architecture.
 A primary component of the course is the group design project where teams of students develop a solution to an assigned sustainability design challenge.

 For a listing of sustainability courses offered at Pitt, visit the Mascaro Center for Sustainable Innovation website.